dspinellis/alexandria3k/docs/link_uspto_doi.rst

-Link USPTO citations with their DOI
+Link USPTO non-patent literature citations with their DOI
 ===================================

 ..
 Automatically generated file.
 Do not modify by hand.